LeonFerradino/w2t-opto-pose-analysis/README.md

-# Optogenetic and Video-Based Dissection of Cortical Contributions to a Learned Active Touch Task in Mice
+# Investigation of Cortical Contributions to Goal-Directed Tactile Behavior

 Analysis code for the B.Sc. thesis *"Optogenetic and Video-Based Dissection of Motor, Sensory, and Prefrontal Cortical Contributions to Learned Active Touch